 According to the IRS, an individual is allowed to deduct medical expenses that exceed 7.5% of their adjusted gross income (taxable income).
-This deduction must be stated on Form 1040, Schedule A. If the individual has dependents (spouse, children, etc.), medical and dental expenses can be applied to the individual’s total medical expenses.
+This deduction must be stated on Form 1040, Schedule A. If the individual has dependents (spouse, children, etc), medical and dental expenses procured by them can be applied to the individuals total medical expenses.
 For example, if an individual has an annual income of $60,000, they would be able to deduct medical expenses that exceed $4,500.
-Almost all types of medical expenses are qualified, even the cost of travel when it pertains to going to and from treatment.
+Almost all types of medical expenses are qualified, even the cost of travel when it pertains to going to and from to receive treatment.

-Those that are self-employed are eligible for the self-employed health insurance deduction.
+Those that are self employed are eligible for the self-employed health insurance deduction.
 Funds reimbursed from a health insurance provider are not eligible to be deducted.
-This means that if an individual has medical expenses that exceed their adjusted gross income, they can not claim to make a deduction if their medical provider pays off their medical expenses.
-Therefore, if an individual has medical insurance, it’s important to know the extent of their coverage.
+Meaning that if an individual has medical expenses that exceed their adjusted gross income, they can not claim to make a deduction if their medical provider pays off their medical expenses.
+Therefore, if an individual has medical insurance, it’s important to know what their coverage covers.

 What is Medical Billing and Coding?

 Medical billing and coding is a classification system published by the World Health Organization (WHO) that currently uses the ICD-10-CM (for diagnosis) while used in conjunction with CPT (for procedures).
 This coding system is used during the billing process when reporting services that a patient received to health providers and insurance companies.
-An itemized medical bill (invoice) will detail a code matching each diagnosis and treatment.
-This coding is mostly irrelevant to the patient, but it’s very important for medical providers and health insurers for billing or when a patient makes a claim.
+An official medical bill (invoice), one that is itemized, will detail a code matching each diagnosis and treatment on an invoice.
+This coding is mostly irrelevant to the patient but it’s very important for medical providers and health insurers when billing or when a patient makes a claim.